raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* The MLSGroupUpdate in the `commit` field must contain a PublicMessage with a commit that contains only Add proposals.
+* The MLSGroupUpdate in the `commit` field MUST contain a PublicMessage with a commit that contains only Add proposals with the possible exception of Remove proposals as detailed in {{proposals-by-reference}}.
 * The commit MUST NOT change the sender's client credential.
-* Add proposals must not contain clients of existing group members.
+* Add proposals MUST NOT contain clients of existing group members.
-* Add proposals must not contain connection AddPackages, except if the group is a connection group.
+* Add proposals MUST NOT contain connection AddPackages, except if the group is a connection group.
-* If guest users are added as part of the request, there has to be a distinct Welcome message for each guest DS involved.
+* If guest users are added as part of the request, there MUST be a distinct Welcome message for each guest DS involved.